 Photo of Jessica O'Connell Jessica O'Connell

-Drawing from more than a decade of experience both working at FDA and in private practice, Jessica O’Connell provides strategic advice to a broad range of companies and trade associations in engaging with food and drug regulatory bodies and Congress.
-She assists clients…
+Drawing from nearly twenty years of experience working at FDA and in private practice, Jessica O’Connell provides strategic advice to a broad range of companies and trade associations in navigating regulatory frameworks and engaging with food and drug regulatory bodies and Congress.
+She…